Browse tips

 Before you write: copy the clean Routines page first

 Routines is an Essential Template Page.
-Keep the original clean and make a copy for the season, month, week, home rhythm, school term, work season, or reset system you want to build.
+Keep the original clean and make a copy for the season, month, week, home rhythm, school term, work season, or routine plan you want to build.

 - Open Routines from Template Index.